Interview PrepComprehensive Guide

 • Different stories about the proposal or wedding planning

 How to prevent this: Have a dedicated conversation with your partner where you go through the major facts of your relationship together.
 Agree on the key dates and details.
 Review what was written on the original petition and make sure you both know and agree with those facts.
+For the graduated way officers respond when answers diverge — and the rare cases where it escalates to a Stokes interview — read our breakdown on what happens when partners give different answers.

 Letting Nerves Take Over